MariosGkMeng/Straightforward-Obsidian2Latex/README.md

   - Non-long tables
 - Internal links
 - Sections and subsections
-- Image displace (however not yet with desirable placement)
+- Image display (however not yet with desirable placement)

 # ➕ What it cannot convert (so far)